luis-a-miranda/SAAB-9-3-vehicle-performance-and-consumption/README.md

 # Vehicle-performance-and-consumption
 1. Electric and conventional powertrains models.

-2. Analysis of performance and consumption
+2. Analysis of performance and consumption.

 **SAAB 9-3 combustion engine scenario:** (click on the images to zoom in) Simulink model            |  Operating Region